 She adds that collagen makes up about 75% of the dry weight of your skin, providing volume that keeps skin looking plump and maintains bones and joints.
 “As we get older, we break it down faster than we can replace it.”

 So, what’s a girl to do if she wants to stay as minimally invasive as possible?
-Remember beauty begins within.
+First of all, you need to remember that beauty begins within.

 You are what you eat.
 And drink.